arunksingh16/ai-projects/README.md

 - AG-UI: The Agent-User Interaction Protocol: https://github.com/ag-ui-protocol/ag-ui
 - Deep Research for GitHub.: https://deepwiki.com/
 - platform that allows you to create, deploy, and manage continuous AI agents that automate complex workflows. https://github.com/Significant-Gravitas/AutoGPT
+- Evals is a framework for evaluating LLMs and LLM systems, and an open-source registry of benchmarks. https://github.com/openai/evals